-Brad's books are available in PAPERBACK and DIGITAL.
+Brad's books are available in PAPERBACK (The Story of Grace Only) and e-BOOKS.

 PayPal processes each purchase.